pietrodimaggio/katacoda-scenarios/quicktest/step1.md

 10-Remove your container, after that you container is gone `docker container rm --force my-running-app`{{execute}}

-11-Your image is still there, docker image are like template for creating containers `docker image ls my-apache2`{{execute}}
+11-Your image is still there, docker images are like template for creating containers `docker image ls my-apache2`{{execute}}